 Questions about the workplace environment, work structures and processes are obviously important, but we now have so much of a clear understanding about what actually motivates people and it is questions built around these ideas that generate the real insights into staff behaviour.

-That’s why WeThrive uses a question set built around our own bio-psycho-social 4C Model, looking at how human needs are met in a workplace context.
-As well as enhanced insights, this also generates action plans so that the outcome of the survey is real change, not just numbers.
+That’s why WeThrive uses a question set built around our own psychological 4C Employee Engagement Model.
+Developed by business psychologist and WeThrive co-founder Piers Bishop, the 4C Model is built around scientifically established principles of the Human Givens Institute and looks at how human needs are met in a workplace context.
+As well as enhanced insights, WeThrive’s software also generates action plans with recommendations built around the 4C model, so that the outcome of the survey is real change, not just numbers.

 Like most things, with so much information and free resources at our disposal online, it is easy to think the employee questionnaire design can be done in-house, but there are many significant reasons why it could be a bad idea to DIY your employee engagement survey.